shoebot/shoebot/doc/source/commands.rst

 .. py:function:: textmetrics(txt, width=None, height=None)

-  :return: the width and height of a string of text as a tuple (according to current font settings).
+  Returns the width and height of a string of text as a tuple, according to the current font settings.

 .. py:function:: textwidth(txt, width=None)

-  :param text: the text to test for its dimensions
-  :return: the width of a string of text according to the current font settings
+  Accepts a string and returns its width, according to the current font settings.

 .. py:function:: textheight(txt, width=None)

-  :param text: the text to test for its dimensions
-  :return: the height of a string of text according to the current font settings
+  Accepts a string and returns its height, according to the current font settings.

 .. py:function:: lineheight(height=None)

   Set the space between lines of text.

-  :param height: line height

 .. py:function:: align(align=LEFT)

   Set the way lines of text align with each other.

-  :param align: Text alignment rule
-  :type align: LEFT, CENTER or RIGHT
+Values can be LEFT, CENTER or RIGHT.

 .. py:function:: fontoptions(hintstyle=None, hintmetrics=None, subpixelorder=None, antialias=None)

   Not implemented.

 Dynamic variables
 -----------------